 A CINDERELLA STORY

-Ford has won the Daytona 500 a total of 15 times after Kurt Busch took the checkered flag for Stewart-Haas Racing in its debut race with the manufacturer in 2017.
-That Cinderella story marked Ford’s fourth Daytona 500 win in a seven-year period, a streak that started with another Disney-type story when Trevor Bayne became the youngest Daytona 500 winner in 2011.
+Ford has won the Daytona 500 a total of 15 times after Kurt Busch took the checkered flag for Stewart-Haas Racing in its debut race with the manufacturer last year.
+That Cinderella story marked Ford’s fourth Daytona 500 win in the last seven years, a streak that started with another Disney-type story when Trevor Bayne became the youngest Daytona 500 winner in 2011.
 The victory was even more memorable because it came one day after his 20th birthday and in only his second career Monster Energy NASCAR Cup Series start for the Wood Brothers.

 LOGANO GIVES FORD FIRST SWEEP OF DAYTONA SPEEDWEEKS